etienneq/star-trek-timeline/doc/items-files.md

 Use a coma as field separator.
 If necessary fields can be enclosed in double quotes.
 It's best practice to enclose at least the title field.
 If a field contains a coma ist must be enclosed in double quotes.

-The order in which entries are listed within a single data file is of no importance because all entries will be sorted automatically.
+The order in which entries are listed within a single items file is of no importance because all entries will be sorted automatically.
-Only when single chapters/sections should become individual timeline entries the order within the data file is important (see below).
+Only when single chapters/sections should become individual timeline entries the order within the items file is important (see below).

-Data files may be edited with a text editor or your favorite spreadsheet application.
+Items files may be edited with a text editor or your favorite spreadsheet application.

 ## Format of startDate and endDate